-- Pour 4 tablespoons of the olive oil into a skillet on medium heat.
+- Cook the celery and onion.
+Pour 4 tablespoons of the olive oil into a skillet on medium heat.
 Add the celery and onion to the pan.
 Cook until the onions begin to soften and caramelize, about 10 minutes.

-- When the tomatoes have cooked about 5 minutes, stir the apples into the sauce.
+- Add apples to sauce: When the tomatoes have cooked about 5 minutes, stir the apples into the sauce.
 Bring the skillet back to simmer, and cook the sauce uncovered for about 15 minutes, stirring a bit here and there, until it has begun to thicken and the apple shreds are cooked and tender.

-- As the tomato apple sauce cooks, bring a large pot of salted water to a rolling boil.
+- Cook the pasta: As the tomato apple sauce cooks, bring a large pot of salted water to a rolling boil.
 Drop in the spaghetti, and cook it until al dente.

 Full disclosure: I received a review copy of the book.
 My adventures with the recipes and opinions of my book are fully my own!